pluginever/wp-content-pilot/readme.txt

 = Feed =

 This type campaign will keep track of the defined feed links and whenever a new post is found it will automatically start posting content from that site to your site.

+= Envato =

+Using Envato campaign you can easily make money withtout spending any peny for the article writter.
+It will grab items from envato platforms set your affiliate ID.

 = Youtube =